 Many animals have a skeleton that is made from bone and it gives their body shape and gives them strength.
 So, considering that sharks are one of the most powerful predators in the ocean and have an incredible bite force, it would be easy to assume that they must have tough bones.
 However, sharks are from the class Chondrichthyes which means “cartilage fish”, as opposed to Osteichthyes which are bony fish.
 They are also from the subclass Elasmobranchii which includes all sharks, rays, skates, and sawfish.
 As sharks are cartilaginous fish they have a skeleton that is made from cartilage rather than bone.
-In fact, they don’t even have a single bone in their bodies!
+In fact, a shark doesn’t even have a single shark bone in its body!

 Cartilage is a tissue that is softer and more flexible than bone.
 However, even though sharks have a cartilaginous skeleton it is still tough and does exactly the same job that a skeleton made from bone does.
 It gives their bodies shape and structure and protects their organs.